Nera26/pokerhub/docs/rng-fairness.md

 3. Recompute `sha256(seed || nonce)` and confirm it matches the published `commitment`.
 4. Feed `seed` into the verifier to obtain the deterministic deck order.
-5. Compare the deck with cards dealt during the hand to prove fairness.
+5. Parse the JSONL log to reconstruct deals and compare with observed cards to prove fairness.